 Separation/divorce is a very stressful and emotional process.
 It is a time that is filled with uncertainty, heartache, fear, sadness, anxiety, anger and many other emotions.
 The impact to your children, your lifestyle, your financial health and your emotional health are just a few of the areas that will need to be addressed as you navigate through this very stressful time in your life.
 A mediator can help reduce the stress of trying to resolve some of the major issues that arise as a result of a separation/divorce.

-Unfortunately, over 40% of Canadian marriages will end in divorce and the court system is severely backlogged.
+Unfortunately, close to 50% of Canadian marriages will end in divorce and the court system is severely backlogged.
 This means that if you choose to navigate through the legal system to resolve your divorce, you could end up stuck in a stressful and draining process (emotionally, mentally and financially) for years.
-A legal battle in court could cost well over $100,000 dollars in legal fees.
+A legal battle in court could cost hundreds of thousands of dollars in legal fees.
 Imagine the impact on your children and your own well-being.
 More and more, people are turning to mediation (and courts are encouraging people to attend mediation) in order to speed up the resolution process and reduce the toll the divorce process takes on the family (emotionally and financially).

 A mediator acts as a neutral third party who can help you through the negotiation process, when emotions are running high.
 Compared to the adversarial court process, mediation is a more constructive, collaborative, affordable and efficient approach to divorce settlement.
 It allows you to identify unique solutions that address your individual family needs and requirements, at a fraction of the cost that you might otherwise pay.
 It helps you avoid having a decision forced upon your family by a judge.
 In mediation, you make the decisions and you control how much time you spend in mediation.
 Unlike the cost of lawyers, the costs of mediation are split between the parties, making it much more affordable.